versatus/lasr/crates/node/examples/README.md

     - `./scripts/tikv-server.sh`

-2. Ensure the container's were created by running `docker ps` in the terminal.
+2. Ensure the containers were created by running `docker ps` in the terminal.

-    - Should look similar to this:
+    Should look similar to this:

 | CONTAINER ID | IMAGE                | COMMAND                   | CREATED          | STATUS         | PORTS | NAMES      |
 |--------------|----------------------|---------------------------|------------------|----------------|-------|------------|